stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 robbery.
 They had felt less of the sinister in Dr. Allen, but had recognised him as the dominant figure in the queer shadowy cottage.
 The place had been too dark for them to observe him clearly, but they would know him again if they saw him.
 His beard had looked odd, and they thought he had some slight scar above his dark spectacled right eye.
-As for the detectives&rsquo; search of Allen&rsquo;s room, it yielded nothing definite save the beard and glasses, and several pencilled notes in a crabbed writing which Willett at once saw was identical with that shared by the old Curwen manuscripts and by the voluminous recent notes of young Ward found in the vanished catacombs of horror.
+As for the detectives' search of Allen's room, it yielded nothing definite save the beard and glasses, and several pencilled notes in a crabbed writing which Willett at once saw was identical with that shared by the old Curwen manuscripts and by the voluminous recent notes of young Ward found in the vanished catacombs of horror.